elpaso/qgis3-server-vagrant/README.md

 ## Features

-This machine is based on xenial and comes with a sample project and some sample plugins.
+This machine is based on Ubuntu bionic and comes with a sample project and some sample plugins.

 | Server            | Port       | Mapped to |